-DR. B. GOPALA REDDI: Day before vesterday I was in the State Bank.
-I made enquiries particularly on this matter.
+Dr. B. GOPALA REDDI; Day before yesterday I was in the State Bank.
+I made enquiries particularthis lv on matter.
 The State Bank's pay scales are higher than Government of India pay scales and Reserve Bank of India pay scales are higher than the State Bank pay scales.
 Likewise, the State Bank pay scales can certainly be higher than the Hyderabad Bank or Mysore Bank or Travancore Bank and things like that and there may be some difference.
 We need not raise phrases like "same work, same pay scale".
 It may be a good phrase but actually the Reserve Bank pays higher pay scales than the State Bank and things like that.
-These differences need not be thrashed tout immediately.
-We can gain experience and if necessity warrants that these banks should be made the branches 'of the State Bank, it can be done later.
+These differences need not be thrashed out immediately.
+We can gain experience and if necessity warrants that these banks should be made the branches of the State Bank. it can be done later.
 But for the time being we would have the goodwill of everybody concerned.

 [Dr. B. Gopala Reddi.]

 That is more important in a matter like this.

 Coming to the Bank of Baroda and the Bank of Rajasthan which have figured in the discussion, the former stands in a very peculiar position, and much has happened since the Report had come out.
-Since the Baroda State's merger with the Bombay State, this Bank has been shedding its treasury work, so much so that now today it is as good or as bad as any other Commercial bank.
-Therefore, to say that "since the Report has mentioned Bank of Baroda, it gave your name, therefore, the principle must apply retrospectively and you must come into the scheme" may be unfair to the Bank of Baroda.
-They do hot do any trea"ury work.
+Since the Baroda with the Bombay State's merger State, this Bank has been shedding its treasury work, so much so that now today it is as good or as bad as any other commercial bank.
+There fore, to say that "since the Report has mentioned Bank of Baroda, it gave your name, therefore, the principle must apply retrospectively and you must come into the scheme" may be unfair to the Bank of Baroda.
+They do not do any treasury work.
 It is not a State-associated bank at all and as such stands on a par with other commercial banks.
-Therefore, the Bank of Baroda cannot come into the picture.
+Therefore. the Bank of Baroda cannot come into the picture.